usigna/ebook-pp/README.md

 # ebook-pp
-Landing page for ebook (Photographer's portfolio)
+Landing page for an eBook (Photographer's portfolio).